ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Add** `i2c_set_clock_stretching` function to the API.

-  Enables or disables clock stretching for the I2C peripheral when in slave mode
+  Enables or disables clock stretching for the I2C peripheral when in slave mode.

 - **Add** `i2c_timeout` function to the API.